 The curiously-named Pummerin conducts the countdown to the New Year in Austria.
 That’s not some strange position held by a wizened old timekeeper, but the huge 20-tonne bell located in the north tower of Stephansdom cathedral in the very centre of Vienna.

-During the year, you can take a lift up the tower, get close to the bell, and enjoy the views of central Vienna and the cathedral’s roof mosaic.
+During the year, you can take a lift up the tower, get close to the bell, and enjoy the views of central Vienna and the cathedral’s mosaic roof.

 Towards midnight, the crowds gather in the square outside to hear the Pummerin ring, and TV and radio stations broadcast the sound across the country.
 Then the sky explodes…